yurynix/presto-stream-client/README.md

 ## Installation

 ```
-npm install -g presto-client
+npm install -g presto-client-stream
 ```

-Or add `presto-client` to your own `packagen.json`, and do `npm install`.
+Or add `presto-client-stream` to your own `packagen.json`, and do `npm install`.

 ## API